Volunteering with the government

-Department for Education and Child Development (DECD) - volunteers in preschools and schools make an important contribution to the achievement and wellbeing of children and students across the state.
+Department for Education and Child Development (DECD) - volunteers in preschools and schools make an essential contribution to the achievement and well-being of children and students across the state.

 Department for Education and Child Development (DECD) - child protection volunteers help to provide a safe, supportive environment where children and young people can develop and experience childhood to its fullest.